Feminine-Divine/Woodog/README.md

 ## :bulb: Pro Tip!

-* Always keep updating your master branch with the main repository by running the following command on the local master branch.
+:one: Always keep updating your master branch with the main repository by running the following command on the local master branch.
 Refer <a href="https://stackoverflow.com/questions/7244321/how-do-i-update-or-sync-a-forked-repository-on-github#:~:text=git%20remote%20add%20upstream%20https://github.com/whoever/whatever.git">this stackoverflow page.</a>

 ```bash
 git pull upstream master
 ```

-* Always create a new branch before making any changes.
+:two: Always create a new branch before making any changes.
 Never ever make any changes directly on the master branch.
 To create a **new** branch,

 ```bash
 git checkout -b '<new-branch-name>'